chrippa/livestreamer/CONTRIBUTING.rst

 3. When creating a pull request, make sure it's on the correct branch.
    These branches are currently used:

-   - master: Only critical fixes that needs to be released ASAP.
+   - master: Only critical fixes that need to be released ASAP.
    - develop: Everything else.

 4. The pull request should work for Python 2.6, 2.7, and 3.3, and for PyPy.
 Check